lewoudar/ib_client/CONTRIBUTING.md

     pytest
     ```
     To run a subset of the tests, you can use the standard [pytest filters](https://docs.pytest.org/en/latest/usage.html#specifying-tests-selecting-tests).

 6. Commit your changes and push your branch to GitHub.
     For the commit message, you should use the convention described [here](https://medium.com/@menuka/writing-meaningful-git-commit-messages-a62756b65c81).
     It is the convention developed by the angular project.
-There is  just one notable difference I'm making for myself.
+There is  just one notable difference I'm adding.
     The verb must be conjugated **with the past tense** because I believe we are talking about a done action and not an
     action to be performed.

 7. Before submitting the pull request, you should verify that you include tests.
 There is also a code coverage
    configured with the project.
-You chan check the html report to know if your tests covered all the code you wrote.
+You can check the pull request status to know if your tests cover all the code you wrote.
    If your pull request add functionality, please update the documentation.

 8. Submit your pull request through the GitHub website.